mhmoeller/subwaybuilder-addtrains/README.md

 1. Open the game, go to the Settings and enable modding.
 Press the Open Mods Folder.

+2. Create a folder and name it addTrains

-2. Download the manifest.json and the index.js from here to the Mods folder.
+4. Download the manifest.json and the index.js from here to the Mods folder.

-3. Restart the game.
+5. Restart the game.

-5. Enter the Mods menu again and enable the Add Trains.
+6. Enter the Mods menu again and enable the Add Trains.

-6. Restart the game.
+7. Restart the game.
 The Mod should now work and you can enable the Trains you want to add/mod.

 Notes:
 Every train type has: